 On a hot summer day, there’s nothing like a visit to a cool wine cave to refresh mind, body and spirit!
 Benziger, Buena Vista, Deerfield Ranch, Gloria Ferrer, Gundlach Bundschu, Kunde and Schug all have wine caves.
 Generally speaking, caves are included on tours at other wineries, when they have them.

 Shipping wine from California is relatively easy, depending on where you live.
 Make sure to consult the ever-changing list of compliant states to be sure, although most are open for shipping.
 Most wineries are able to ship your purchases for you.
-However, you may also elect to ship through other companies.

 If you want to stay close to the Plaza, Figone’s of California Olive Oil Company is a great olive oil tasting experience!
 Call ahead if you want to tour their production facilities—also an engaging experience.
 If you want to combine your olive oil tasting with wine tasting, we recommend Jacuzzi and BR Cohn, among others.